 All Saints tries to meet the needs of all its congregation with a varied service pattern (see Statistical Information).
 Services are usually accompanied by a music group from a pool of musicians that lead modern songs and traditional hymns.
-We also have a team who lead a weekly slot for the children as part of the main service.
+We also have a team who lead a Creative Worship slot as part of the main service.